Smaug123/gitea-repo-config/README.md

   * Pull request configuration (e.g. whether rebase-merges are allowed, etc)
   * Collaborators
 * Reconciliation of differences between configuration and reality in the above
+  * Note that deleting a line of configuration will generally simply take that property out of declarative management.
+    It does *not* return the configured property to its default value.
+Explicit is better than implicit.
 * Deletion of repositories, guarded by the `"deleted": true` configuration

 # Arguments